smukkejohan/RTIMULib/Linux/README.md

     mkdir build
     cd build
     cmake ..
-    make
+    make -j4
     sudo make install
     sudo ldconfig

 This will build and install all of the libraries and demo programs.
 Note that the Intel Edison does not need the "sudo" since the default user is root.
+The "-j4" part indicates how many cores should be used and will considerably speed up the build on the Pi2 and Edison.

 ### Build using make

-Makefiles are provided for RTIMULibCal, RTIMULibDrive and RTIMULibDrive10.
+Makefiles are provided for RTIMULibCal, RTIMULibDrive, RTIMULibDrive10 and RTIMULibDrive11.
 To build, navigate to the directory for the app and enter:

-    make
+    make -j4
     sudo make install

 ### Build using qmake (Raspberry Pi only)